Growing for the good

 of the community

-Though the medical cannabis industry has contributed to the personal health and well-being of patients, the fact remains that cultivation can leave a serious carbon footprint.
+Though the cannabis industry has contributed to the personal health and well-being of patients, the fact remains that cultivation can leave a serious carbon footprint.
 In fact, according to a 2011 study, indoor cannabis production (versus purpose-built greenhouse cultivation) consumes 1% of the United States’ total electricity, equivalent to powering 2 million U.S. homes per year.
 With trends forecasting rapid growth and global expansion, it’s important that we as an industry do better.
 At Sunniva, we’re here to help pave the way.

 Nature’s secret ingredient